12 Best Issue Tracking Software in 2026

 Alternatives: Intercom, Freshworks, or Salesforce Service Cloud.

-Pricing: Free (limited features), or $19 per person/monthly.
+Pricing: Free (limited features), or $19 per person/month.

 9. Wrike